FamilySearch/GEDCOM/specification/gedcom.md

 Regardless of its structure type, a relocated standard structure may appear as record, in the header, or with any structure type as its superstructure.
 It must abide by all of the other restrictions of its structure type.

+> Note: make it clearer about records and so on

 For forward compatibility with versions of this standard that add additional structure types, a relocated standard structure may be used where a standard structure is expected, but doing so is not recommended.
 When this specification refers to the order or number of substructures of a given type, it means to the full set of standard structures and relocated standard structures;
 in particular, cardinality constraints are not changed by using relocated standard structures instead of standard structures.